odea-project/qAlgorithms/report/report.md

 optional argument.
 If none is supplied, the centroid error is used.

 ### Diagnostic Functions
+In order to provide a fast way to assess binning quality to a greater extent than just the DQS, the functions **makeBinSelection**, **summariseBin** and **printBinSelection** were written.
+In the summariseBin function, up to eight test properties can be hard-coded.
+These are, for example, checking if two points in the bin have the same scan number or if median and mean of any dimension deviate by more than a defined value.
+The tests are limited to eight because their results are stored in a single byte.
+If conditions override other tests, such as 0b11111111 being set if a highest-priority condition applies, more bin properties can be stored.
+The makeBinSelection function uses the test byte to return a vector containing all bins for which at least one criteria is true. printBinSelection then returns all bin specified by the vector and writes their members to a .csv file.
+Optionally, the summary information can be written to a separate file.

 ## Evaluation
 As already concluded in the original paper, the binning process results